senu045/Structured-Programming-Assignment/README.md

 # Structured-Programming-Assignment
-The assignment related to the subject Structured Programming
+The assignment related to the subject Structured  programming.
+I have created a Todo application with some new modified features such as allowing the user to set reminders & to mask the secret Todo activities.